rht-labs/labs-ci-cd/README.md

 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
 * [OpenShift CLI Tools](https://docs.openshift.com/container-platform/3.6/cli_reference/get_started_cli.html)
 * Access to the OpenShift cluster
+* libselinux-python (Should this be on the nodes?)

 ## Usage

 1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
     1. Your user needs permissions to deploy ProjectRequest objects
+    2. We recommend using a development OpenShift cluster for this.
+It's safe to run the playbook in a "real" cluster because you'll be deploying everything to your own project namespace.
 2. Clone this repository
 3. Install the required [casl-ansible](https://github.com/redhat-cop/casl-ansible) dependency
     1. `[labs-ci-cd]$ ansible-galaxy install -r requirements.yml --roles-path=roles`
-4. Run the ansible playbook provided by the casl-ansible
+4. Run the ansible playbook provided by the casl-ansible, replacing `my-project` with the project name that you'd like to use.
-    1. `[labs-ci-cd]$ ansible-playbook roles/casl-ansible/playbooks/openshift-cluster-seed.yml -i inventory/`
+    1. `[labs-ci-cd]$ ansible-playbook ci-playbook.yaml -i inventory/ -e demo_projectname=my-project -e scm_ref=HEAD`
+    2. Note that only numbers, lowercase letters, and dashes are allowed in project names.

 After running the playbook, the pipeline should execute in Jenkins, build the spring boot app, deploy artifacts to nexus, deploy the container to the dev stage and then wait approval to deploy to the demo stage.
 See Common Issues